emilycheatham/p1_yoga_for_you/README.md

 ## Design

-Yoga is renound for aiding mental health, and being a time to be calm, focused and in the now.
+Yoga is renowned for aiding mental health, and being a time to be calm, focused and in the now.
 As a result, the project's design arises from this theme.
 It aims to be calming and peaceful.
-It aims to have enough contrast to draw the viewer's eye to intended element, and be contrasting enought to be accessible for all users, whilst maintiaing the calming ethos.
+It aims to have enough contrast to draw the viewer's eye to intended element, and be contrasting enough to be accessible for all users, whilst maintaining the calming ethos.

 ### Colour Scheme